VitorVilela7/SMW-SA1-Pack/readme.txt

 perhaps because none of the emulators implemented that, or no SA-1 game ever used 256 KB of BW-RAM.

-This patch always uses the maximium BW-RAM size possible (128 KB) in banks $40-$41. $42-$FF will mirror the first two banks (e.g $42 and $40, $43 and $41, etc).
+This patch always uses the maximum BW-RAM size possible (128 KB) in banks $40-$41. $42-$FF will mirror the first two banks (e.g $42 and $40, $43 and $41, etc).

 I remapped most RAM on SMW to BW-RAM and the SRAM of course.
-For more details, see bwram.txt
+For more details, check docs\BW-RAM.txt

 Of course, if the BW-RAM is at bank $40+ now, where has the ROM been moved to?